 Location Component

-The ArcGIS Location Component is used to place Actors at specific geographical coordinates.
-This component is integrated with Unreal Engine's GeoReferencing plugin and gives the Actor the ability to transform its location according to geographic coordinates.
-For example, you can use the ArcGIS Location component to place a 3D model of the Eiffel Tower with an accurate geographic position and rotation.
+The ArcGIS Location Component is used to place an Actor at specific geographic coordinates and define its relation to the surface.
+This component is integrated with Unreal Engine's GeoReferencing plugin and transforms the Actor's location to geographic coordinates.
+For example, you can use the ArcGIS Location Component to place a 3D model of the Eiffel Tower with an accurate geographic position and rotation and define its altitude.

 A sample 3D model on Mt Hood